 3. File Your Own

-It is an option to file your own taxes, using online software or filling out paper forms.
+You can file your taxes using online software or filling out paper forms.
 For example, UFile.ca is an online service for preparing and filing your taxes.

 Documents you may need in order to file your taxes: